Mahuika

-Mahuika is a Māori fire deity.
-Generally, Mahuika is female and wife of the god Auahitūroa.
+Mahuika is a Māori fire deity and consort of the god Auahitūroa.

 Myths

 In some versions, she is the younger sister of Hine-nui-te-pō, goddess of death.
 It was from her that Māui (in some versions he is her grandson) obtained the secret of making fire.

 She married Auahitūroa and together they had five children, named for the five fingers on the human hand, called collectively Ngā Mānawa.
 The symbolism of this connection between toropuku (fingers) and fire is revealed in the stories where Māui obtains fire from Mahuika by tricking her into giving him her fingernails one by one.

-She is also said to have played a role in the formation of Rangitoto Island, asking Ruaumoko, god of earthquakes and eruptions, to destroy a couple that had cursed her.
+She is also said to have played a role in the formation of Rangitoto Island, asking Rūaumoko, god of earthquakes and eruptions, to destroy a couple that had cursed her.

 In some parts of New Zealand, Mahuika is a male deity.
 This is also the case in some parts of tropical Polynesia; for instance, in the Tuamotu archipelago and the Marquesas, Mahu-ika is the fire god who lives in the underworld in addition to being the grandfather of Maui.
 Maui wrestled him in order to win the secret of making fire.

 In other parts of Polynesia, similar deities are known as Mafuiʻe, Mafuike, Mahui'e or Mahuike.